avelino/awesome-go/README.md

 ### Tutorials

 - [50 Shades of Go](https://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/) - Traps, Gotchas, and Common Mistakes for New Golang Devs.
+- [A Comprehensive Guide to Structured Logging in Go](https://betterstack.com/community/guides/logging/logging-in-go/) - Delve deep into the world of structured logging in Go with a specific focus on recently accepted slog proposal which aims to bring high performance structured logging with levels to the standard library.
 - [A Guide to Golang E-Commerce](https://snipcart.com/blog/golang-ecommerce-ponzu-cms-demo?utm_term=golang-ecommerce-ponzu-cms-demo) - Building a Golang site for e-commerce (demo included).
 - [A Tour of Go](https://tour.golang.org/) - Interactive tour of Go.
 - [Build a Database in 1000 lines of code]( https://link.medium.com/O9YQlx89Htb) - Build a NoSQL Database From Zero in 1000 Lines of Code.